jorisvandenbossche/course-python-data/notebooks/pandas_08_reshaping_data.md

 # Tidy data

-`melt `can be used to make a dataframe longer, i.e. to make a *tidy* version of your data.
 In a [tidy dataset](https://vita.had.co.nz/papers/tidy-data.pdf) (also sometimes called 'long-form' data or 'denormalized' data) each observation is stored in its own row and each column contains a single variable:

 ![](../img/tidy_data_scheme.png)